Hanging out in your gazebo on a warm summer night is one of the best feelings in the world.

 - The weights can be filled with any material of your choosing, including gravel, dirt or soil.

-There are many positive aspects to these pool cover weights.
+Here are positive and negative aspects to these pool cover weights.